plebhash/sv2-explained/md/01-mining.md

 The first block was mined by Satoshi Nakamoto on January 3, 2009.

-In the beginning, the network difficulty was 1.
+In the beginning, the network `difficulty target` was `1`.
 The total number of miners was very small, so the difficulty didn’t increase, and it was possible to mine  blocks using an average personal computer.
 It was the only time in history when CPU mining was profitable.

 As mining received more media attention, the mining difficulty started to rise.